juju/docs/src/en/clouds-k8s.md

        Consider manually adding a cluster via `add-cloud` and `add-credential` Change from staging store to production store when available Link to Discourse posts on aws-integrator?
-       Write another tutorial on building a cluster using the methods listed
+       Write tutorial on building a cluster using GKE Write tutorial on building a cluster using AWS

 # Using Kubernetes with Juju